ritesh-2124/Codemancers-NodeJS/README.md

 ### Features
 #### User Authentication:
 Login and logout functionality.
-Upon logging in, users are greeted with a welcome message: "Hello, <email-of-the-user>!"
+Upon logging in, users are greeted with a welcome message: "Hello, email-of-the-user!"
 #### Role Management:
 Users can be assigned roles of either super_admin or user.
 #### Product Management: